IBM-Blockchain-Archive/ibm-blockchain.github.io/_pages/08_HSBN Deployment.md

 IBM Blockchain Platform's developer tools help you create a **Business Network Definition**, which can then be packaged up into a **.bna** file (Business Network Archive).
 The developer environments allow you to deploy .bna files to a local or cloud blockchain for development and sharing.
 This guide deals with the next step in a pilot or production use case: activating your business network by deploying the .bna to a production environment - the IBM Blockchain Platform Service on IBM Cloud.

-> ### Note
+> ### Warning
-> These directions are applicable for the current version of Hyperledger Fabric (v1.0.1) supported by the IBM Blockchain Platform Enterprise Plan and that this is subject to change.
+> These directions are applicable for the current version the IBM Blockchain Platform Enterprise Plan and Hyperledger Composer.
+This guide uses a pre-release version of Hyperledger Composer which could be updated, without notice, to include breaking changes.
+The guide should be treated as guidance only.
-> When you start this guide, you should already have your .bna file ready: for a guide to  developing your business network archive please refer to the [Developing Business Networks](https://hyperledger.github.io/composer/business-network/business-network-index.html) documentation provided for Hyperledger Composer.
+> When you start this guide, you should already have your .bna file ready.
+For a guide to  developing your business network archive please refer to the [Developing Business Networks](https://hyperledger.github.io/composer/business-network/business-network-index.html) documentation provided for Hyperledger Composer.

 ## Before You Start
 1. You will need to install the Composer Development Environment to create the required business network archive (.bna) file.
 You can read about installation here: [Installing Hyperledger Composer](https://hyperledger.github.io/composer/installing/development-tools.html).
 Guidance on writing your business network is also available in the Hyperledger documentation.